 \section{Discussion}

-The thorough investigation of the obtained configurations revealed three main reasons for the distortions in Si-Si pair PRDF.
-The first reason is that the distorted structure maintains the stishovite topology but has undergone a reorientation of its crystallographic axes.
-Specifically, the c-axis of the distorted structure no longer aligns with the original [001] direction of the simulation box but is instead oriented along a nontrivial direction, forming oblique angles with the simulation cell axes.
-This crystallographic misalignment, which is assumed to arise from the random nucleation events, alters the spatial distribution of Si-Si distances beyond the first coordination shell, leading to broadened or asymmetric RDF peaks, despite their positions remaining equal to those of the reference.
+There are several reasons for the distortions in Si-Si pairs.
+First, the distorted structure has the stishovite topology but with a reorientation of its crystallographic axes.
+Specifically, the c-axes of the crystallites in the distorted structure no longer align with the original [001] direction of the simulation box but are instead oriented along a nontrivial direction, forming oblique angles with the simulation cell axes.
+This crystallographic misalignment, which likely arises from random nucleation events, alters the spatial distribution of interatomic distances beyond the first coordination shell, leading to broadened or asymmetric RDF peaks, despite their positions remaining equal to those of the reference.

-The second reason is that a precise comparison of PRDFs requires identical number of atoms in the two structures.
-However, the reference stishovite was created by replicating a small, thermally equilibrated crystalline unit to ensure periodicity, which limits the number of atoms to integer multiples of that unit.
-In contrast, the crystallized structure originates from a nanoporous system, where atoms were removed in a spherical volume, resulting in this structure not being a multiple of a smaller crystalline unit.
-In our comparison the total atom count for the crystallized system was approximately 6\% lower than the reference.
-This difference affects the normalization of the RDF and introduces amplitude discrepancies, especially in Si-Si pairs that are more sensitive to system size and connectivity.
+Second, the crystallized system contains approximately 6\% fewer atoms than the reference crystal because it originates from a nanoporous system, whereas the reference crystal is obtained through standard unit-cell replication.
+This difference affects the normalization of the RDF and introduces amplitude discrepancies, particularly for Si-Si pairs, which are more sensitive to system size and connectivity.

-And last, the removal of atoms to create a nanopore inevitably perturbs the local stoichiometry.
-This imbalance, combined with independent nucleation effects, can lead to the formation of structural defects such as interstitials, Frenkel pairs, stacking faults, grain boundaries, etc. These imperfections are particularly disruptive to the long-range order probed by the Si-Si PRDF, where coordination shells depend on precise lattice periodicity.
+Third, the presence of a nanopore inevitably perturbs the local stoichiometry.
+This imbalance, combined with independent nucleation effects, can lead to the formation of structural defects such as interstitials, Frenkel pairs, stacking faults, and grain boundaries.
+These imperfections are particularly disruptive to the long-range order probed by the Si-Si PRDF, where coordination shells depend on precise lattice periodicity.
 Even in perfectly stoichiometric systems, defects may still arise from the convergence of multiple growing crystallites, whose random orientations and mismatch at interfaces produce disorder beyond the first few atomic shells.